Kafka Configuration

 Option B: Define all domains in the customizer (no YAML domains)

-If you prefer full programmatic control, omit the reactive.commons.kafka section entirely from
+If you prefer full programmatic control, omit the reactive.commons.kafka section entirely from your

-your application.yaml and define all domains
+application.yaml and define all domains inside the customizer:

 package sample;